AssetOrbit

 If you look up the price chart closely, you’ll see that there is huge profit potential at every stage of the motive phase.

 Finding a motive wave is the first step in realizing massive gains.
-This is due to the fact that lengthy price rallies are indicative of motive waves.
+This is because lengthy price rallies indicate the presence of motive waves.
 As a result, you may increase your trading profits by being alert to and riding these motive waves.

 According to R. N. Elliott’s research, the third of three impulsive waves in a motive wave is almost always the longest.